 Learn more about customizing and adding your tags

-In preparation for our 2023 launch of the automations and more robust marketing features, it is important that you start to use and create tags for your clients.
+In preparation for our robust marketing features, it is important that you start to use and create tags for your clients.

 Tagging your clients will allow you to start building a knowledge base from which you can remember details over time and serve targeted, relevant emails to them in the future.